 Microsoft has also recently taken on IFTTT with their version called Flow – Work Less, Do More.
 Which help you create automated workflows apps and services.
 You can also download the mobile app, in fact, if you do a search on Microsoft in the app store, it may surprise you just what they have available, especially the items from Microsoft Research.

 It will be interesting to watch as Teams picks up steam.
 Are you a Slack user, what are your thoughts on Microsoft entering this market?
 Are threaded conversations important to you?
-Let me know your thoughts in the comments below, thanks for reading.
+Let me know on Twitter, thanks for reading.